Loading TACITUS

 A cable lands

 A diplomatic cable arrives in the inbox: 9 paragraphs, 612 words, 4 referenced annexes.
-No structure, no provenance markers, no temporal order.
+No structure, no provenance markers, no temporal order — and somewhere inside it, one quiet contradiction of last week’s reporting that a tired reader will miss.

 Extract